PanosChatzi/panos-chatz/content/home/contact.md

 # An instance of the Contact widget.
 # Documentation: https://sourcethemes.com/academic/docs/page-builder/
 widget: contact

-headless: true # This file represents a page section.
+# This file represents a page section.
-active: true
+headless: true

-weight: 130 # Order that this section appears on the page.
+# Order that this section appears on the page.
+weight: 130

 title: Contact
 subtitle: